Knitting is an entertaining, versatile creative hobby to pick up!

 Best for: Arm knitting, large blankets, afghans

-While this is the largest in the Lion Brand collection, it’ can be a bit hard to get your hands on.
-Thankfully, the brand makes plenty of other super chunky yarns that are much more readily available online.
+While this is the largest in the Lion Brand collection, it can be a bit hard to get your hands on.
+Thankfully, the brand makes plenty of other jumbo yarns to choose from.

 8. Go Handmade Happy Chunky Double

 This 100% polyester chenille chunky yarn is incredibly soft and velvety and is one of the best choices for baby blankets or baby accessories.
 Easy to crochet or knit, Happy Chunky yarn uses six-millimeter to ten-millimeter-sized needles.